stjepangrgic/stjepangrgic.com/pages/now.md

 For some time now I was avare of how much imposter sindrom I have suffered.
 I have been extremly unopened with sharing anything with the world.
 And for last couple of moonts I have been trying to shutter ground below my feet.
 I was trying to break my inconfidences. -->

 ### Moving to London.
-I decided [Zagreb](https://www.google.com/search?q=zagreb) is no longer a place for me.
-I have been living there for the last nine years, and as I write it, I can't believe it's been that long.
-Zagreb is small and the same streets, same people same everything started to bother me.
+I decided [Zagreb](https://www.google.com/search?q=Zagreb) is no longer a place for me.
+It's really a small city, and as I've been living there for the last nine years, I was getting bored.
 I needed a change.
 So after a few considered places, London seamed the perfect place to go.

 However moving anywhere, especially moving to a different country, is no small decision.
 So, for a long time, I was hesitant to even think about moving.
 I was too comfortable.
 I realized I had to approach it differently.
-Instead of finding a job and a place to live before moving, I decided to come here and figure out stuff as I go along.
-I made a leap, and now I am writing this from London.
+Instead of finding a job and a place to live before moving, I decided to move and figure out stuff as I go along.
+I made a leap, and now I'm writing this from London.
 Besides, I feel it is an excellent way to get confident about working and living here as I visited London only two times before.
 I will write more about the whole process once I am somewhat settled.

-<b>I am also searching for a job in London</b>.
-As I am more experienced than before, I am not just trying to find the first boat to jump in.
-Therefore I have set myself a few specific requirements that I am looking for:
+<b>I'm also searching for a job in London</b>.
+As I am more experienced than before, I'm not looking for the first boat to jump in.
+So I have set myself a few specific requirements that I am looking for:
 - company solving a real-life problem
 - creatively and technically challenging position
 - place where I am going to be surrounded by smart people